 The Chalmers University of Technology was where they analyzed the blood samples.
 There, a unique metabolic fingerprint could be traced back to each of the patients.
 This was at the time when researchers had taken the sample, and it included many varied diet biomarkers.

-By using such a method, for the very first time, it was possible to determine (objectively) the impact which these key dietary components have on one’s future risk of developing type II diabetes.
+By using such a method, for the very first time, it was possible to determine (objectively) the impact that these key dietary components have on one’s future risk of developing type II diabetes.

-And not just this, but also to locate differences in the dietary patterns of women, either with or without type II diabetes.
+And not just this, but also to locate differences in the dietary patterns of women, either with or without the disease.
 Dr. Savolainen added that collecting information on one’s daily diet can be both time-consuming and complicated.

 Furthermore, it is rather biased.
 After all, it depends on what participants remember or are willing to report.
 The great thing about dietary biomarkers is that they do not have this problem.

-Senior researcher, Professor Alastair Ross, strongly advises to cut back (or best of all, completely give up on) saturated fat and red meat.
-Instead, one needs to turn towards whole grains and plant-based oils if one wishes to reduce their chances of developing type 2 diabetes.
+Senior researcher, Professor Alastair Ross, strongly advises cutting back (or best of all, completely giving up on) saturated fat and red meat.
+Instead, one needs to turn towards whole grains and plant-based oils if one wishes to reduce their chances of developing this chronic illness.

 He believes that they have done something like this for the first time.
 He was referring to the measurement of several biomarkers of nutrition and diet status, in a large group and at the same time.

 Still, many have long known that one’s diet plan is closely connected to preventing or developing type 2 diabetes.
-Yet this recent research holds strong proof for the need of dietary guidelines.
+Yet this recent research holds strong proof of the need for dietary guidelines.
 It further serves to underline the importance of having a balanced diet in order to improve one’s health.

 Prof. Ross went on to conclude that such new methods like theirs will help them improve the way they measure diet.
 As well as understand in more detail how certain dietary patterns share a connection with disease.